pawel80/IaC-SDWAN-deployment/README.md

 # IaC-SD-WAN_SD-Routing_IOS-XE_deployment
+Purpose of this LAB is to demonstrate how to use Infrastructure as Code aproach to build configs for:
+- SD-WAN
+- SD-routing
+- autonomous routers (IOS-XE)
-Purpose of this LAB is to demonstrate how the IaC SD-WAN/SD-routing/autonomous routers (IOS-XE) based solution could be build with the use of Terrafrom and Github workflows (pipelines).
+with the use of Terrafrom and Github workflows (pipelines).

 For Cisco SD-Routing configuration group, minimum software version is Cisco IOS XE Release 17.13.1a - not in the LAB at the moment.
 Cisco SD-Routing DMVPN (Dynamic Multipoint VPN) is available from version 17.15.x - not in the LAB at the moment.